How To Start a Vending Machine Business in 2026

 Typical profit margins range from 20% to 30%, depending on product selection, location quality, and operational efficiency.

-Startup costs typically range from $5,000-$15,000 for two to three machines, including equipment, inventory, business registration, and initial operating expenses.
+Startup costs typically range from $5,000 to $15,000 for two to three machines, including equipment, inventory, business registration, and initial operating expenses.

 Location instability and machine maintenance requirements are the most common challenges.
 Success requires regular attention to inventory management and equipment upkeep.